vnijs/gitgadget/README.md

 Enter the path to a local directory to create a repo on GitLab.
 If the local directory does not yet exist it will be created.
 You can also click the `Open` button and navigate to an existing directory.
 If a `Group name` is provided it will be used to place the repo on GitLab.
 This is recommended if you are using `gitgadget` for assignment management.
 If left blank, the GitLab user name will be used as the group.
 A `Prefix` can be added and will default to the value of `git.prefix` in .Renviron (see _Initial settings_ below).
 The prefix can be used to avoid conflicting assignment names across classes (e.g., multiple classes using "assignment1").

 If you selected `faculty` as the `User type` in the _Introduce_ tab you will have the option to upload a CSV file with student tokens (see below).
 If a user file is provided, a radio button will be shown that can be used to indicate if the work should be completed individually or in teams.
-Furthermore, you can choose if you want to _hide_ or _show_ the master class repo to students. _Hiding_ the master repo can avoid confusion where a student might accidentally clone the wrong repo (i.e., the class repo rather than their own fork) and not be able to push there changes back to gitlab. _Showing_ the master repo, on the other hand, will make it possible to _sync_ any changes to the class repo after it was forked for each student.
+Furthermore, you can choose if you want to _hide_ or _show_ the main class repo to students. _Hiding_ the main repo can avoid confusion where a student might accidentally clone the wrong repo (i.e., the class repo rather than their own fork) and not be able to push there changes back to gitlab. _Showing_ the main repo, on the other hand, will make it possible to _sync_ any changes to the class repo after it was forked for each student.

 If a CSV file with TA information is specified they will be added as "Maintainer" to the class repo.
 The will also be added as "Maintainer" to all created student (or team) forks.
 TA information should include `userid`, `token`, and `email`.